Things to Do at Ohori Park

 What to See & Do

-Central Pond and Walking Path
+The Central Pond and Island Bridges

-Japanese Garden (Ohori Teien)
+Japanese Garden (Nihon Teien)

 Fukuoka Art Museum